arshad-yaseen/monacopilot/README.md

 app.listen(port);
 ```

-If you prefer to use a different programming language for your API handler, please refer to the section [Using a Different Language for the API Handler](#using-a-different-language-for-the-api-handler) for guidance on implementing the handler in your chosen language.
+If you prefer to use a different programming language for your API handler in cases where your backend is not in JavaScript, please refer to the section [Using a Different Language for the API Handler](#using-a-different-language-for-the-api-handler) for guidance on implementing the handler in your chosen language.

 Now, Monacopilot is set up to send completion requests to the `/complete` endpoint and receive completions in response.